evolvedbinary/elemental/RECOVERY.md

    - All ".log" transaction log files
    - The "lucene" and "range" directories
-4. Trigger a reindex in order to reconstruct the secondary indexes, via the eXist-db XQuery function `xmldb:reindex("/db")`.
+4. Trigger a reindex in order to reconstruct the secondary indexes, via the XQuery function `xmldb:reindex("/db")`.
 This can be executed directly via the Java admin client, or, alternatively, on the command line via the following command: